-Claim: Congress will begin impeachment hearings against President Obama in March 2013.
+Claim: Congress is beginning impeachment hearings against President Obama.

-Origins: The claim that Congress is scheduled to begin impeachment hearings against Barack Obama on 11 March 2013 over his use of U.S. military forces in Libya and Syria and his involvement in the Fast and Furious scandal stems from an article entitled "Obama Impeachment Hearings Begin" which was published by the Weekly World News on 5 February 2013 and began as follows:
+A similar pseudo-report that Congress was scheduled to begin impeachment hearings against Barack Obama on 11 July 2013 over his use of U.S. military forces in Libya and Syria and his involvement in the Fast and Furious scandal stemmed from an article entitled "Obama Impeachment Hearings Begin" which was published by the Weekly World News on 5 February 2013 and began as follows:

 On Monday March 11, 2013, Congress is reportedly beginning impeachment proceedings against Barack Obama.